voussoir/voussoir.net/voussoir.net/writing/master_of_my_domain/master_of_my_domain.md

 - Easy to find and modify config files by hand -- no hunting for registry keys or configuration paths.
 - Easy uninstallation procedure -- just delete the folder.
 - Easy to run multiple simultaneous instances of the program, even of different versions.
+- Easy to sync with [Syncthing](https://syncthing.net/).
-- Easy to back up with confidence -- just zip the folder.
-No worries about missing important files anywhere else.
+- Easy to back up and restore -- just zip the folder.
+No need to worry about important files hiding anywhere else.

 There is even a website, [portableapps.com](https://portableapps.com/apps), dedicated to promoting portable software and preparing portable-ized versions of software that isn't normally available as portable.
 In the second case, however, you rely on portableapps being trustworthy.